Free expat tax extension icon

 Registration process (Anmeldung)

 Within two weeks of moving into your new German home, you must register your address at the local registration office (Einwohnermeldeamt or Bürgeramt).
-This is a crucial step for all expats.
+This is a crucial step for all expats moving from the US to Germany.

 You'll need the registration certificate (Meldebescheinigung) for things like opening a bank account, applying for health insurance, getting a tax ID, and obtaining a residence permit.